ppsm-1810/TFG-ppalmer/README.md

 # TFG-p_palmer
 Repository for Pere Palmer Sánchez-Monge's B. Sc.
-Final Project
+Final Project: Functional Prediction of Uncharacterized Proteins

 The repository is divided into two branches: "main" and "proteins" The "main" branch contains the simplified information: